verlaine-muhungu/100-Days-of-Cisco-PyATS-/Days /The 100 Days.md

 There’s no need to rush.
 Let’s take this learning journey step by step :turtle:

+> [!IMPORTANT]
-⚠⚠**Note**: The resources shared here are not exhaustive.
-If a resource doesn’t meet your needs on a given day and you don’t have access to a book, community members will suggest relevant links to help you, especially with pyATS.
-Since this is our first 100 Days of pyATS, we’ll continue to improve as we move forward.
+> The resources shared here are not exhaustive.
+If a resource doesn’t meet your
+> needs on a given day and you don’t have access to a book, community members
+> will suggest relevant links to help you, especially with pyATS.
+Since this is
+> our first 100 Days of pyATS, we’ll continue to improve as we move forward.

 For Labs on [**Cisco pyATS**](https://developer.cisco.com/search?type=all&q=pyATS) Cisco Devnet offers amazing hands-on resources.